What is the price of admission

 For information concerning changes at short notice please check the restaurant’s website.

-In addition there is also a kiosk in the pavilion adjacent to the car park.
+In addition there is also a kiosk in the pavilion adjacent to the car parking.

 What’s on offer for children around the monument?